-Charities that are exempt from registration under s.
-496.406(1)(d), F.S., are required to provide a notice statement.
-Additionally, the notice statement must be included with all solicitations and confirmations regardless of form.
+The bill adds charities that are exempt from registration under s.
+496.406(1)(d), F.S., to the notice requirements for charities.
+Additionally, the notice statement must be included with all solicitations and confirmations regardless of whether the solicitation is done over the phone, or on a website.
 The notice statement must also include a Department website address where registration information can be obtained.
 If the solicitation is done through a website, the notice statement must be conspicuously displayed on the webpage where donations are requested.